andrzej-tokarski/andrzej-tokarski.github.io/_posts/2015-05-24-smooth-animations-using-TextureView.md

 Note that drawFrame() will run on main thread so you should keep it simple.

-#### Drawing frames

-All that is left to implement is the frame drawing itself.
-I will spare you the details, you can find the complete code [here](http://TODO).
-Here are a few interesting titbits:

 ##### CSS animation easing

 Looks like all "steps" in CSS animation are calculated separately.
 There is one ease curve between each of: